binance/binance-spot-api-docs/testnet/user-data-stream.md

 * Both [SBE](../faqs/sbe_faq.md) and JSON output are supported.
 * Account events are pushed in **real-time**.
 * All timestamps in JSON payloads are in **milliseconds by default**.
+* Events may contain non-ASCII characters encoded in UTF-8 if you own or trade any assets or symbols whose names contain non-ASCII characters.

 ## User Data Stream Events
 ### Account Update